 6. Once, I ran over a snake on Ben Lumpkin Road.
 I screamed for about 500 seconds right after it happened.
 I felt horrible for murdering something, but at least it was a snake, I guess.
 Yeah, I know, without snakes, the ecosystem would get all effed up and stuff, but I STILL HATE THEM, OKAY?
 Okay.

 7. Pal Jamie and I drove up and down Oklahoma City’s Northwest Expressway in this car while playing Justin Timberlake’s entire FutureSexLoveSounds album on recorders.
-Yes, recorders, like this:
+Yes, recorders, like from elementary school.

 (I may or may not have played a song using only my right nostril and a complete lack of dignity.)